Introduction: Turn Dice Into Puzzles

 Step 3: Soma Cube

-I think the Soma Cube is the original 3 by 3 by 3 cube puzzle.
+I think this is the original 3 by 3 by 3 cube puzzle.
 Every piece of this puzzle is a different shape from all the others.
 There are numerous web sites that will suggest other things to make from these pieces rather than just the 3 by 3 by 3 cube.
 I encourage my students to do the research.
 Start by googling "soma cube shapes".

 Step 4: Green Puzzle